Looking for information on Collie WA, including things to do there? Look no further!

-The mining industry of Collie is steeped in a rich history that dates back to the 1800s, when George Marsh (a shepherd employed by Arthur Perrin) discovered coal along the Collie River in 1883.
+The mining industry of Collie, Australia, is steeped in a rich history that dates back to the 1800s, when George Marsh (a shepherd employed by Arthur Perrin) discovered coal along the Collie River in 1883.
 Six years later, Perrin announced the find and took out a coal mining lease.
 Collie Commercial Coal Mining Company was formed the following year.

 The state government announced on 14 June 2022 that Synergy would close Muja Power Station (opened in 1966) by 2029 and Collie Power Station by 2027.

 Why does Collie WA have a bad reputation?